codyhmelar13/dsam-gh-practice/ext--adding-theory.md

 # NB: This is an extension activity, for when you finish the task assigned in the README.

-If you haven't yet done that activity, head over there first.
+If you haven't yet done that activity, head back there first.
 It's okay.
 This file will wait.

 ----